-Vice President for Publications
+Vice President of Publications

 For twelve years Karl was editor-in-chief of The American Enterprise, a national magazine of politics, business, and culture.
-He has authored eight books, made a PBS film, written hundreds of articles for publications ranging from the Atlantic to theWall Street Journal to Reader’s Digest, and even created a Marvel comic book.
+He has authored eight books, made a PBS film, written hundreds of articles for publications ranging from the Atlantic to theWall Street Journal to Reader’s Digest, and even created a storytelling cookbook and a Marvel comic book.

 A graduate of Yale University, Karl also studied at Trinity College Dublin.

-Philanthropy articles and Philanthropy Hall of Fame profiles by Karl Zinsmeister:
+Roundtable articles and books by Karl Zinsmeister:

 - Donors Who Come to the Aid of Their Country